 Frequently Asked Questions

-No, the leaves to the rhubarb plant are actually poisonous.
+No, the leaves from the rhubarb plant are poisonous.

-Yes, as with most quick breads, in my opinion they actually get better after freezing and thawing.
+Yes, as with most quick breads, in my opinion, they get better after freezing and thawing.
 Wrap the completely cooled rhubarb bread well with plastic wrap, then place in a ziplock bag.
 May be frozen from 3-6 months.

-Ask a neighbor who grows rhubarb, I bet they wouldn’t mind sharing some with you!
+Ask a neighbor who grows rhubarb; I bet they wouldn’t mind sharing!

-The best places to try and find fresh rhubarb is your local grocery store, if they don’t have it ask, they might be able to get it for you.
-Stores like Whole Foods, Trader Joes can be hit and miss but often have it, frozen at least!
-Be sure to visit your local farmer’s market during the earlier spring months!
+The best places to try and find fresh rhubarb are your local grocery store or Farmer’s Market.
+Stores like Whole Foods, Trader Joes, and Sprouts can be hit and miss but often have it, frozen at least!

-Yes, line a muffin pan with cupcake liners, then spray lightly with a little non-stick spray.
-Make recipe as described for the rhubarb bread with buttermilk adding up to ½ cup diced strawberries.
+Line a muffin pan with cupcake liners, then spray lightly with a bit of spray oil.
+Make the recipe as described for the rhubarb bread with buttermilk adding up to ½ cup diced strawberries.

 Substitutions & Variations for Buttermilk Rhubarb Bread

 - Replace buttermilk with any milk, plant-based or regular.
-You may also replace with equal amounts of sour cream if desired, but then it’s not rhubarb bread with buttermilk is it!
+You may also replace it with equal amounts of sour cream if desired.

 Storage Tips